 The Quiet Epidemic of Male Loneliness

-It isn’t just a feeling—it’s a widespread problem backed by hard numbers.
+The increase in loneliness isn’t just a feeling.
+It’s a widespread problem backed by hard numbers.

 Recent studies show a disturbing rise in loneliness among men.
 According to the Survey Center on American Life, 15% of men now report having no close friends at all.
 That’s five times higher than it was in the 1990s.
 And among younger men, the numbers are even worse: two-thirds of Gen Z men say, “No one really knows me.”